 For quite some time, the impact of data centers on the environment has become a leading issue.
-Data center sustainability has thus become an important subject.
-Not only from an environmental impact point of view, but from a operational overhead perspective as well.
-This has made data center designers, administrators and stake holders keener on pursuing the importance of using renewable energy to power digital infrastructure.
+Datacenter sustainability has thus become an important subject.
+Not only from an environmental impact point of view but from an operational overhead perspective as well.
+This has made data center designers, administrators, and stakeholders keener on pursuing the importance of using renewable energy to power digital infrastructure.

 The fast expansion of the cloud, accelerated by the COVID-19 pandemic, brought more attention to the data center industry’s role in retooling the economy for a more sustainable future.
 Now, the industry will have to embrace sustainability in these 5 steps as the start of their commitment.

 A good strategy is a foundation for everything else.
 Make one with specific goals and actions that are organized.
 Also, the internal knowledge and resources must be aligned.

 To justify and fund initiatives, create a business case, which will need senior sponsorship and leadership and, a plan for putting a price on carbon, such as carbon pricing or CO2 emission limitations.

 True data center sustainability is not as difficult to achieve as it may appear.
 In many ways, developing a complete approach pushes operators to focus on a lot of factors.
 This covers the data center’s architecture, location, power supply, and operational energy management methods.

 There are three important components to examine this:

 First, they must find a partner with the expertise to assist them in taking sustainable action.
 Second, assets must be evaluated to determine how they can maximize the efficiency of their entire portfolio.
 Lastly, they must consider new data center designs and concepts that meet sustainability goals.
 Whether for new projects or for repurposing existing ones.

 For many, these three concepts are not new or breakthrough ideas.
 But these concepts are principles that help establish data center sustainability plans to overcome the climate challenge.
 The key steps are: